NehaSingh2021/Documentation/index.md

 The GitHub link to the source code: <a href="https://github.com/baggageai/dml-prescinto-solar-ai/blob/main/solarai/pre_processor/slice_orthomosaic.py" target="_blank">GitHub Slice_orthomosaic.py file </a>

 ## Annotation (required for training and QA)
-All the defects are annotated through an annotation tool CVAT.
+All the defects are annotated through an annotation tool <a href="https://github.com/openvinotoolkit/cvat" target="_blank">CVAT</a>.
 It is an OpenCV project to provide easy labeling for computer vision datasets.
 CVAT allows to utilize an easy to use interface to make annotations efficiently.
 This tool generates an xml file for each image.
 As shown in Fig 1.9 each type of defect is annotated with table annotation.<br/>
 The GitHub link to the source code: <a href="https://github.com/baggageai/dml-prescinto-solar-ai/blob/main/solarai/pre_processor/create_bbox_rotate_xml.py" target="_blank"> Annotation GitHub file </a>

 <img src="https://user-images.githubusercontent.com/75617171/127717872-e9125712-1ee2-4e8d-9318-b7d565335c7d.png" width="800" height="400"><br/>